1985: The Year of the Spy: Richard Kelly Smyth

-Sharon M. Scranage
+Sharon Scranage

-Sharon M. Scranage was a young American CIA secretary serving in Accra, the capital of Ghana.
-The Ghanaian government used Michael Agbotui Soussoudis, a young male intelligence officer to target her, romance her, and solicit US intelligence from her.
+Sharon Scranage was a young American CIA secretary serving in Accra, the capital of Ghana.
+The Ghanaian government used Michael Agbotui Soussoudis, a young male intelligence officer to target her, romance her, and solicit U.S. intelligence from her.

 Scranage disclosed to Soussoudis the identities of CIA informants in Ghana as well as plans for a coup against the Ghanaian government by dissidents.
 Soussoudis then passed the information to Ghanaian intelligence chief and Marxist Kojo Tsikata, who then passed it to Cuba, Libya, and East Germany.
 Eight Ghanaian citizens who had been spying for the CIA were arrested and one was allegedly killed.

-According to a study by the Adjudicative Desk Reference, the US government's guidelines for a person's eligibility for access to classified information, it is not uncommon for foreign intelligence agents, especially in Communist nations, to use the promise of sex and romance against operatives to gain trust and obtain information.
+According to a study by the Adjudicative Desk Reference, the U.S. government's guidelines for a person's eligibility for access to classified information, it is not uncommon for foreign intelligence agents, especially in Communist nations, to use the promise of sex and romance against operatives to gain trust and obtain information.

 On September 27, 1985 Scranage began her sentence of five years in prison for espionage and violating the Intelligence Identities Protection Act, legislation that made it illegal to disclose the identities of or personal information about intelligence officers.
 She earned parole after serving 18 months.
-Soussoudis received a sentence of 20 years but permanently left the US in exchange for a suspended sentence.
+Soussoudis received a sentence of 20 years but permanently left the U.S. in exchange for a suspended sentence.

 Larry Wu-Tai Chin

 Larry Wu-Tai Chin was born in Beijing.
-He began his US government career as translator for the US Army during World War II.
-He performed the same job for the US Consulate in Shanghai, the State Department, and the CIA's Foreign Broadcast Information Service.
+He began his U.S. government career as translator for the U.S. Army during World War II.
+He performed the same job for the U.S. consulate in Shanghai, the State Department, and the CIA's Foreign Broadcast Information Service.

 He spied for China for 30 years.
 He told the Chinese government Richard Nixon's secret diplomatic goals before Nixon's visit to China, and China was able to strategically prepare for negotiations.
 Chinese intelligence agents then passed Chin's secrets on to the Vietnamese.

 China paid Chin between $500,000 and $1 million, with which he accumulated 29 rental properties and Las Vegas gambling debts totaling more than $96,000.
 Chin channeled his compulsive gambling habit and used it as a way to hide his espionage profits.

 After federal district judge Robert Mehrige found him guilty of spying for China on February 7, 1986, Chin suffocated himself with a plastic bag in his Virginia prison cell.